Barcode Verifier ROI

 - A manufacturer of medical supplies used a verifier to find a more reliable way to print barcodes on their infusion bag products.

-- Pick list barcodes at a Midwest manufacturer were increasingly longer and difficult to scan.
+- Pick list barcodes at a Midwest manufacturer were increasingly difficult to scan.
 The user suspected the 1D barcodes were too long and was getting quotes on a large quantity of new scanners.
 A verifier pinpointed the problem as poor quality barcodes; the expense of needlessly replacing hundreds of scanners was avoided.

 Keeping poor quality barcodes from escaping does not completely eliminate cost and waste.
 Even if a chargeback is averted, the bad barcodes must still be replaced.
-The idea place for barcode verification is where—and when—the barcodes are printed.
+The ideal place for barcode verification is where—and when—the barcodes are printed.
 Bad barcodes detected during printing can be corrected with minimal wasted time and material.

-Axicon 1D verifiers can be used as a reflectance densitometer, to test the viability of color combinations for the barcode and its background—even before the barcode has been printed.
+Axicon 1D verifiers can be used as a reflectance densitometer, to test the color combinations for the barcode and its background—even before the barcode has been printed.
 When the customer insists on a questionable barcode color scheme, a sign-off can save the printer from later regret—and save the account if the customer can be convinced to heed the savvy printer’s warning.
 That’s the work of a great vendor, and it is often rewarded with loyalty.

 John helps companies resolve current barcode problems and avoid future barcode problems to stabilize and secure their supply chain and strengthen their trading partner relationships.